Check out the solution accelerator to download the notebook referred throughout this blog.

 Why build on top of Delta Lake?
 First of all, Delta is an open format that ensures that data is easily accessible from many analytical systems, whether its a data science ecosystem through Apache Spark or through data warehouse systems like Synapse.
 Additionally, Delta Lake is designed to support cascading streams, meaning that data can stream through the bronze layer, into the silver, and finally gold layers.
 Additionally, Delta Lake provides numerous ways to optimize our tables to improve query performance.
 For instance, we probably want to query rapidly across both patient ID and date of an encounter, since those are common fields to query over: as we discussed in our previous blog, we can use Z-ordering.
 Delta Lake supports Z-ordering to do multi-dimensional data clustering and provide good performance on both of these query patterns.

 Get started building a health Delta Lake with Smolder

 In this blog, we introduced Smolder, an Apache 2 licensed library for loading patient data from an EHR.
 You can get started by reading our project docs, or create a fork of the repository to start contributing code today.
 To learn more about using Delta Lake to store and process clinical datasets, download our free eBook on working with real-world clinical datasets.
-You can also start a free trial today using the notebooks from this blog.
+You can also start a free trial today using the notebooks from this solution accelerator.